MackenzyGreen/storybook/README.md

-# storybook
+# Storybook

-Learn storybook and document component
+## Objectives
+* Learn how to properly setup and use the react library Storybook
+* Document components from personal projects